 In this post I deal with two matters:

-1. I envisage that these strolls would be monthly, on the last Friday of the month, except in March because of Easter and June.
+1. Semester 1 strolls are scheduled for the last Friday of the month, except if Easter necessitates alteration.
+The June stroll takes place mid month, before the end of the semester.
 Sometimes the end of February is very hot.
 Accordingly, if the day is hot, the walk will commence at 9am.

 Schedule, and starting and ending places.
 Please note these places and dates.

 START @ Top of the hill behind Northcote Plaza Shopping Centre.
 That is about 10 minutes’ walk from Tram Stop 33 on Route 86.

 END @ High Street bridge over Merri Creek, Tram Stop 24 on Tram Route 86

 Friday 28: 10am

 START @ Tram Stop 24, Route 12 or Route 109, Corner of Victoria and Burnley Streets, Richmond